reuteras/hashset/README.md

+# Hash sets

+Scripts to create hash sets for Linux and Windows.

-# Linux hash sets of known files for Autopsy
+## Linux hash sets of known files for Autopsy

-A package for creating hash set of known Linux files for use in i [Autopsy].
+A package for creating hash set of known Linux files for use in [Autopsy].
 Can't store the generated files on GitHub due to the size of the files.
 To download files for Ubuntu 20.04 LTS (x86 and x64) you will need almost 300 GB of disk space.

-## Usage
+### Usage

 Download the repo: